daler/pybedtools/docs/source/tutorial.rst

     >>> import pybedtools
     >>> from pybedtools import bedtool

 Next, you need a BED file to work with.
-Luckily, :mod:`pybedtools` comes with some example bed files.
-You can take a look at the list of example files that ship with :mod:`pybedtools` with the :func:`list_example_beds`
+If you already have one, then great -- move on to the next section.
+If not, :mod:`pybedtools` comes with some example bed files used for testing.
+You can take a look at the list of example files that ship with :mod:`pybedtools` with the :func:`list_example_beds` function:
-function:

 .. doctest::